This post may contain affiliate links. See my disclosure policy.

 Step 2 – Mix the dry ingredients.
 Whisk the flour and salt together in the bowl of a standing mixer.

 Step 3 – Add the wet ingredients.
 Add the melted butter, eggs, and activated yeast mixture to the bowl with the flour.
-Mix on low speed until it becomes a smooth and elastic dough.
+Mix on low speed until it smooth.

 Step 4 – Let it rise.
 Transfer the dough to a bowl lightly greased with oil.
 Set it aside to rise until doubled in size.